Quantum state testing beyond the polarizing regime and quantum triangular discrimination: Complete problems for on the quantum state testing

 \subsection{\QJSP{} is in \QSZK{}}

-For any given \QJSP{} instance and its corresponding states $\rho_0$ and $\rho_1$, the \QSZK{} containment for \QJSP{} essentially follows from an equality concerning $S(\rho'_0)-S(\rho'_1)$ and $\QJS(\rho_0,\rho_1)$, where the preparation of $\rho'_0$ and $\rho'_1$ requires additional gadgets using $\rho_0$ and $\rho_1$ as building blocks.
-This approach resembles the classical proof from Proposition 4.1 and Lemma 4.2 in~\cite{BDRV19}.
+For any given \QJSP{} instance and its corresponding states $\rho_0$ and $\rho_1$, the \QSZK{} containment of \QJSP{} essentially follows from an equality concerning $\S(\rho'_0)-\S(\rho'_1)$ and $\QJS(\rho_0,\rho_1)$, where the preparation of $\rho'_0$ and $\rho'_1$ requires additional gadgets using $\rho_0$ and $\rho_1$ as building blocks.
+This approach resembles the classical proof from~\cite[Proposition 4.1 and Lemma 4.2]{BDRV19}.

 However, several modifications are required due to discrepancies between classical and quantum probabilities.
 In particular, the classical proof relies on a probability that conditions on distributions are supposed to be distinguished, whereas its quantum counterpart -- quantum conditional probability -- is not well-defined in general.
 To address the challenge, we circumvent this issue by instead considering a conditional entropy of classical-quantum states conditioned on a classical register.